 While Milan and its Archbishop were thus by their growing power and pretensions exciting the fears and hatred of their neighbours, dissensions broke out in the city itself which mark a step on the road to its emancipation from episcopal rule.
-The lower vassals, the Valvassors, had long been striving to make their fiefs hereditary The Captains opposed this, discontent grew, until finally on a Valvassor being deprived of his fief, the others flev to arms and attacked the Captains.
-Aribert joined th latter, and the Valvassors had to leave the city.
-In th country they received a great accession of strength.
-No only were they joined by the Valvassors of the norther parts of the Archdiocese-the counties of Seprio at Martesana-but the free nobles of these parts, who fear the encroachments of Aribert, as well as the inhabital of Lodi, united with them in the hope of checking increasing power of Milan.
+The lower vassals, the Valvassors, had long been striving to make their fiefs hereditary.
+The Captains opposed this, discontent grew, until finally, on a Valvassor being deprived of his fief, the others flew to arms and attacked the Captains.
+Aribert joined the latter, and the Valvassors had to leave the city. country they received a great accession of strength.
+Not only were they joined by the Valvassors of the northern parts of the Archdiocese-the counties of Seprio and Martesana-but the free nobles of these parts, who feared the encroachments of Aribert, as well as the inhabitants of Lodi, united with them in the hope of checking the increasing power of Milan.

-The two parties met in battle at the Evil Field betw Lodi and Milan.
-The battle was indecisive, but Bishop of Asti, who had come to the help of Aribert, and his death caused the party of the Valvassors to c the victory.
-It would seem that the conflict spread Milan and Lodi all over Lombardy.
-On the one were the Valvassors and those nobles who were vassals of the Bishops, on the other the prelates an Captains.
+The two parties met in battle at the Evil Field between Lodi and Milan.
+The battle was indecisive, but the Bishop of Asti, who had come to the help of Aribert, fell, and his death caused the party of the Valvassors to claim the victory.
+It would seem that the conflict spread from Milan and Lodi all over Lombardy.
+On the one side were the Valvassors and those nobles who were not vassals of the Bishops, on the other the prelates and the Captains.

-Aribert appealed to the Emperor for help, and C came with a large army to restore peace.
-It would that he had become jealous of the great power of A or else was persuaded of the justice of the dema the Valvassors; at any rate, instead of helpin Archbishop he showed himself inclined to supproposite faction.
-Some inkling of Conrad's view got abroad among the populace, and a rumour spre the grant of the Investiture of Lodi was to be revoked.
+Aribert appealed to the Emperor for help, and Conrad came with a large army to restore peace.
+It would seem that he had become jealous of the great power of Aribert, or else was persuaded of the justice of the demands of the Valvassors; at any rate, instead of helping the Archbishop he showed himself inclined to support the opposite faction.
+Some inkling of Conrad's views had got abroad among the populace, and a rumour spread that the grant of the Investiture of Lodi was to be revoked.
 Indifferent as the mass of the citizens might be to the quarrels between the nobles, they looked on a diminution of the privileges of the Archbishop as an insult to themselves.
 The very day after Conrad's entry a fearful tumult broke out in Milan, with threats against the person of the Emperor.
-The German forces were helpless, scattered through the populous city, and Conrad was forced to vield to the demands of the mob that he and his followers should at once quit the town.
+The German forces were helpless, scattered through the populous city, and Conrad was forced to yield to the demands of the mob that he and his followers should at once quit the town.
 Taking a sudden resolution he marched to Pavia.
-Hostile as the people of this city had been to the Germans, their hatred of the Milanese was so great that the mere fact that these had attacked the Emperor converted them to fervent lovalty.
+Hostile as the people of this city had been to the Germans, their hatred of the Milanese was so great that the mere fact that these had attacked the Emperor converted them to fervent loyalty.
 Conrad established himself in Pavia, and began to set in order the affairs of Lombardy.

 This sudden conversion of Pavia to the Imperial interests proved lasting.
 Henceforth through good or evil fortune this city was the firmest upholder of the German interests in Italy.
 No doubt at first this was from purely selfish motives, as a means of resistance to the increasing power of Milan.
-But the Emperors of the House of Hohenstausen seem to have aroused among the citizens a feeling of romantic loyalty that will compare with anything to be met with among those nations north of the Alps who prided themselves on their chivalrous devotion to their sovereigns.
+But the Emperors of the House of Hohenstaufen seem to have aroused among the citizens a feeling of romantic loyalty that will compare with anything to be met with among those nations north of the Alps who prided themselves on their chivalrous devotion to their sovereigns.